MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Technical appendices and supplementary material

-\paragraph{Adaptive Mapping and Search Configuration} The MCGI agent dynamically maps geometric complexity to topology constraints.
-Table~\ref{tab:search_params} lists the statistical parameters derived from the dataset's LID distribution used in the Sigmoid mapping function $\Phi(\cdot)$, alongside the runtime search sweep parameters.
+\paragraph{Search Configuration} Table~\ref{tab:search_params} lists the statistical parameters derived from the dataset's LID distribution used in the Sigmoid mapping function $\Phi(\cdot)$, alongside the runtime search sweep parameters. $\mu_{LID}$ and $\sigma_{LID}$ denote the mean and standard deviation of the Local Intrinsic Dimensionality (LID) estimates across the dataset.
+Beam ($L_{search}$) indicates the range of candidate list sizes evaluated during query execution to capture the Recall-QPS trade-off.
+Threads specifies the number of parallel threads utilized during search to maximize hardware concurrency.